Types of Financial Aid

-Based on need and "EFC" number from Student Aid Report (the results of the FAFSA).
+Based on need and the EFC number from the FAFSA.
 Must have between 6 and 11 credits per semester.
 Does not have to be repaid.

 - MA Need-Based Tuition Waiver

 Based on need.
-Available for course sections 01 to 39.
+Available for State supported courses with class sections 01 to 39.
 Does not have to be repaid.

 - MA Categorical Tuition Waivers

 Does not require a FAFSA.
 Not based on financial need.
-Available to Active Duty military, Veterans, Native Americans, Senior Citizens, DSS Foster and Adopted Children (to age 24), clients of Massachusetts Rehabilitation Commission or the Commission for the Blind, and Children/Spouses of 911 Tragedy Victims.
+Available to Active Duty military, Veterans, Native Americans, Senior Citizens, clients of Massachusetts Rehabilitation Commission or the Commission for the Blind, and Children/Spouses of 911 Tragedy Victims.
 No minimum number of credits required.
 Does not have to be repaid.